frederic-perez/AmE-dictionary/data/dictionary.md

 __diplopia__ _n_ A pathological condition of vision in which a single object appears double.
 Also called double vision.
 __dips__ _n_
 __dipsomania__
-__dipstick__ _n_ :two: A rod for measuring the depth of a liquid, esp. the level of crankcase oil in an automotive engine.
+__dipstick__ _n_ :three: A rod for measuring the depth of a liquid, esp. the level of crankcase oil in an automotive engine.
 __dire__ _adj_ :nine: (of a situation or event) Extremely serious or urgent. _Doctors warned of dire consequences._ _Syn_ terrible, dreadful, appalling, frightful, awful :es: terrible, horrible, horrendo, fatal _After showing some improvement, Howe’s health again appeared dire last weekend._ _No matter how dire the news may be, there’s always something you can do._
 __direct object__
 __direction__ _n_ :two::mega: